-The Trail of Tears refers to the perilous journey of the 'Five Civilized Tribes' of the Southeast who were forced from their ancestral homelands to a designated zone in the west.
+The Trail of Tears refers to the perilous journey of the 'Five Civilized Tribes' of the Southeast who were forced by the U.S. government from their ancestral homelands to a designated zone in the west.

 Throughout the 1830s, President Andrew Jackson ordered the forced removal of tens of thousands of Native Americans from their homelands east of the Mississippi River.
 This perilous journey to designated lands in the west, known as the Trail of Tears, was fraught with harsh winters, disease, and cruelty.

 The name came to encompass the removal of all five tribes that occupied the southeastern United States.
 All tribes incurred thousands of deaths and all experienced the sorrow of being ousted from their ancestral homelands.
 Today, many historians view Jackson’s actions as nothing short of ethnic cleansing.

 For generations, the lands east of the Mississippi River had been the homeland of five tribal nations: the Cherokee, Creek, and Seminole in the south and the Choctaw and Chickasaw in the west.
 But by the 1790s, ever-increasing numbers of white settlers spread westwards into the area who wanted to use the land to farm for themselves.

 As white settlements formed into the American states of Georgia, North Carolina, Tennessee, Alabama, and Florida, their borders crossed into Native American land.
 Natives, then, were viewed as a roadblock in the path of westward expansion.
 This “Indian Problem,” it was believed, could be resolved through a policy of “civilization.”